Asana/python-asana/README.md

 Options
 -------

-Various options can be set globally on the `asana.Client.DEFAULTS` object, per-client on `client.options`, or per-request as additional named arguments.
+Various options can be set globally on the `Client.DEFAULTS` object, per-client on `client.options`, or per-request as additional named arguments.
 For example:

   # global:
-  asana.Client.DEFAULTS['limit'] = 1000
+  pyasana.Client.DEFAULTS['limit'] = 1000

   # per-client:
   client.options['limit'] = 1000